Hyperfoil/Horreum/README.md

 ```

 Now that the database is running, it's time to configure Keycloak.
 Open [localhost:8180](http://localhost:8180) and login using credentials `admin`/`admin`.
-Import `repo/src/main/resources/keycloak-hyperfoil.json` with realm `hyperfoil`.
+Import `repo/src/main/resources/keycloak-horreum.json` with realm `horreum`.
 The only defined user `user` has password `secret`; you'll use that one to login into UI.

 ## Getting Started
 ```bash